galaxyproject/galaxy-hub/src/events/2020-abrf/index.md

 contact: "Pratik Jagtap"
 ---

 There will be a [day long satellite workshop on Galaxy](https://conf.abrf.org/program/satellite-workshops/) on Saturday, February 29 at [ABRF 2020](http://conf.abrf.org/) in Palm Springs.
 The day focuses on two topics:

+# Registration

+Registration is open.
+Space is limited, so early registration is strongly encouraged.

+<button type="button" class="btn btn-light" style="font-size: larger">[Register now](https://conf.abrf.org/program/registration-schedule/)</button>

 # SW5a: Single Cell RNA-Seq and Visualization Using the Galaxy Workbench (AM)